Well, well, what do we have here? If it isn't me.

 "Like gettin' into this one guy's hotel room and makin' him do things for me", the pale one told, flashing a mocking smirk.
 Despite now wearing a perfectly knotted tie, Naruto looked less than impressed.

-"You better be talkin' about Suigetsu, or your sorry ass is single", he grunted, running his fingers through the other's red hair in a failed attempt to make him look even somewhat presentable.
-Didn't work.
+"You better be talkin' about Suigetsu, or your sorry ass is single", he grunted, running his fingers through red hair in a failed attempt to make it look even somewhat presentable.

 "You started, angel", Gaara argued, fixing the blonde's collar while having his belt fastened without being asked.